JHorlamide/startup-progress-tracker-java/README.md

 To install this application, follow these steps:

-* Clone this repository to your machine: `git clone https://github.com/JHorlamide/oakslab-audition-assignment.git`
+* Clone this repository to your machine: `git clone https://github.com/JHorlamide/startup-progress-tracker-java.git`
-* Navigate to the project directory: `cd oakslab-audition-assignment`
+* Navigate to the project directory: `cd startup-progress-tracker-java`

 ## Running the Application